Jaazmeyn/nextjs-dashboard-ts-officialsite/README.md

 useSearchParams() hook vs. the searchParams prop
 When reading the params from the client, use the useSearchParams() to avoid go back to the server

+### Debouncing:
+limits the rate at which a function can fire ->
+It prevents a new database query on every keystroke
+// only query database when user stopped typing npm i use-debounce (library) avoiding this:
+A
+AM
+AMY